alexis900/x265_convert_script/README.md

 # x265 Convert Script

-This script automates the conversion of video files to H265 (HEVC) format or changes their container to MKV if they are already in H265 but not in MKV.
-Additionally, if the estimated size after converting to H265 is larger than the original and the original codec is not H264, the file will be converted to H264 with the `.x264.mkv` extension.
+This script automates the conversion of video files to H265 (HEVC) format or changes their container to your preferred extension (default: MKV, but configurable, e.g. MP4).
+If the estimated size after converting to H265 is larger than the original and the original codec is not H264, the file will be converted to H264 with the `.x264.<ext>` extension, where `<ext>` is the chosen output extension.

 ---